RoRoche/Iris/README.md

 }

 dependencies {
-    compile 'fr.guddy.iris:iris:0.0.4'
+    compile 'fr.guddy.iris:iris:0.0.6'
-    annotationProcessor 'fr.guddy.iris:compiler:0.0.4'
+    annotationProcessor 'fr.guddy.iris:compiler:0.0.6'
 }
 ```

-## How to use compiler
+## How to use the Iris compiler

 - Create your retrofit interface as usual